Ti Frojta Motorverki

 |Revenue|| €5 million Crowns (BKK) |

-Since childhood, Franc Frojt was passionate by machines and used to observe with attention the passing trains.
+Since childhood, Franc Frojt was passionate about machines and used to attentively observe passing trains.

-At the age of 19 he was admitted at Charles-Rudolf University in Prague (Ta Kárl-Rútolf Univerzita) where he concluded with distinction Engineering Course.
-On his return from Prák he tried to convince his father to move his business from horse carriage manufacturing to automobile manufacturing, an industry which was then giving its first footsteps worldwide.
-But his father wasn’t convinced as he considered automobile industry as something without future.
+At the age of 19 he was admitted to Charles-Rudolf University in Prague (Ta Kárl-Rútolf Univerzita) where he completed his Engineering course with distinction.
+On his return from Prák he tried to convince his father to move his business from horse carriage manufacturing to automobile manufacturing, an industry which was then taking its first footsteps worldwide.
+But his father wasn’t convinced, since he considered the automobile industry as something without a future.

-Franc Frojt left then Bohemia going to St. Louis, Louisianne, at the time already one of the world’s capitals of automotive industry.
-Frojt was admitted at Dorris Motor Car Company where he was able to get experience about car mass production and more practical knowledge about engineering.
+Franc Frojt then left Bohemia, going to St. Louis, Louisianne, at the time already one of the world’s capitals of automotive industry.
+Frojt was hired at Dorris Motor Car Company where he was able to get experience about car mass production and more practical knowledge about engineering.

-Frojt suggested then many changes about mechanics and car style, which were rather disapproved by his superiors.
+While at Dorris, Frojt suggested many changes about mechanics and car style, which were looked down upon by his superiors.
 For him, as he later wrote in his memoirs, “we can’t distinguish from distance a Dorris from an Astra, a Winton from a Daimler Benz.
 All cars look pretty the same.”

 In 1918 returned to homeland Bohemia where he noticed all major industrialised nations already by then had their own car makers.
 Bohemia didn’t and for Frojt was a national pride subject to creates car industry in his own country.